Debating Whether To Blanket Your Horse Or Not

 - Appears to be uncomfortable in the colder temperatures

-As you can see, there's no easy answer when it comes to whether or not you should blanket your horse.
-Rather you have to determine what is best for each horse you care for.
-Prior to making your blanketing decision look at your horse's individual needs, housing situation and local climate conditions.
-By treating each horse as an individual you will ensure they stay happy, healthy and comfortable during the cold winter months.
+There's no easy answer when it comes to whether or not you should blanket your horse.
+Rather, you have to determine what is best for each horse you care for.
+Prior to making your blanketing decision look at your horse's individual needs, housing situation, and local climate conditions.
+By treating each horse as an individual you will ensure they stay happy, healthy, and comfortable during the cold winter months.